NiklasvonM/ocr-stringdist/docs/source/index.rst

     * :math:`d(\text{"CXDE"}, \text{"CODE"}) = 1.0` (unlikely error, high cost)
     * Result: Correctly identifies `C0DE` as a much closer match.

-This makes it ideal for matching potentially incorrect OCR output against known values (e.g., product codes, database entries).
+This makes it ideal for matching potentially incorrect OCR output against known values (e.g., product codes).
+By combining this *channel model* with a *source model* (e.g., product code frequencies), you can build a complete and robust OCR correction system.

 Features
 ========

+- **Learnable Costs**: Automatically learn substitution, insertion, and deletion costs from a dataset of (OCR string, ground truth string) pairs.
+- **Weighted Levenshtein Distance**: Models OCR error patterns by assigning custom costs to specific edit operations.
-- **High Performance**: The core logic is implemented in Rust with speed in mind.
-- **Weighted Levenshtein Distance**: Calculates Levenshtein distance with customizable costs for substitutions, insertions, and deletions.
-Includes an efficient batch version (`batch_weighted_levenshtein_distance`) for comparing one string against many candidates.
+- **High Performance**: Core logic in Rust and a batch_distance function for efficiently comparing one string against thousands of candidates.
+- **Substitution of Multiple Characters**: Not just character pairs, but string pairs may be substituted, for example the Korean syllable "이" for the two letters "OI".
 - **Explainable Edit Path**: Returns the optimal sequence of edit operations (substitutions, insertions, and deletions) used to transform one string into another.
-- **Substitution of Multiple Characters**: Not just character pairs, but string pairs may be substituted, for example the Korean syllable "이" for the two letters "OI".
 - **Pre-defined OCR Distance Map**: A built-in distance map for common OCR confusions (e.g., "0" vs "O", "1" vs "l", "5" vs "S").
-- **Unicode Support**: Works with arbitrary Unicode strings.
+- **Full Unicode Support**: Works with arbitrary Unicode strings.
-- **Best Match Finder**: Includes a utility function `find_best_candidate` to efficiently find the best match from a list based on _any_ distance function.

 Contents
 ========